UFWebApps2-0/sapphire-code-sparks/README.md

   Parent signatures come up with random id for later use in sending ids to parents to ensure parent authorization for consent forms.

+### Comments

+  Added the ability for the researcher to add comments on specific code replays.

 <br/>

 ## Environments